 Military

-If it wasn’t for the military buildup for World Wars One and Two and the establishment of the coastal defenses on the entrance to the Puget Sound, Port Townsend would have probably failed.
+If it hadn’t been for the military buildup during World Wars One and Two and the establishment of the coastal defenses on the entrance to Puget Sound, Port Townsend would have probably failed.
 The military buildup sustained the town in the early 1900s.

-Port Townsend got a break and more jobs when a they built major paper mill south of town.
-Still, it was not enough to make the town big, rather it was just enough to keep it going.
+Port Townsend got a break and more jobs when they built a significant paper mill south of town.
+Still, it was not enough to make the city big, instead it was just enough to keep it going.

 Charming Port Townsend

 The reason Port Townsend is charming is that it didn’t change.
-During our travels last fall we saw the same kind of thing in Charleston South Carolina.
+We saw the same thing in Charleston, South Carolina during our travels last fall.
 Here is a quick link to our story about Charleston.
 Charleston Charm

-In both cases, when the money stopped flowing to the area the existing buildings were preserved rather than replaced.
-We had a wonderful visit to Port Townsend and the area.
-Who knew that Port Townsend was a city that seemed to be locked into a time warp of a hundred years ago?
-Water Street was amazing with its Victorian buildings and new vibrant atmosphere as if we were walking through a museum.
+In both cases, when the money stopped flowing to the area, the existing buildings were preserved rather than replaced.
+We had a wonderful visit to Port Townsend and the region.
+Who knew that Port Townsend was a city that seemed locked into a time warp of a hundred years ago?
+Water Street was amazing with its Victorian buildings and new, vibrant atmosphere as if we were walking through a museum.

 Links to our visit to the Olympic Penisula